simvue-io/docs/docs/python-client.md

               range_high=5.0)
 ```
 In this case, if the 1-minute average of the `density`, calculated at 1-minute intervals, goes below 1.0 or above 5.0 the alert will be triggered.

+If `notification` is set to `email` an email will be sent to the user when the alert first goes critical.

 ### Ending the run
 To cleanly finish a run: